Preparing a round the world trip or simply a long-term trip is not necessarily an easy task!

 With Ben I wasn’t worried, we’re a good team, we support each other, we laugh a lot and we’re both people who make compromises quite easily… 18 months on the roads together, and everything went perfectly well for us.
 But after 12 years spent side by side I think we’re starting to get to know each other’s little flaws and we’ve learned to “manage the beast”! 😉

-I have only one thing to say to you, no matter if you go alone, with your soul mate, your hamster, your mother-in-law or the postman: Go and enjoy!
+I have only one thing to say to you, no matter if you go alone, with your soul mate, your hamster, your mother-in-law or the mailman: Go and enjoy!

 Save our eBook on Pinterest